ABSTRACT SUBMISSION IS NOW CLOSED

 - Use clear and concise language.
 The official language of the conference is English.
 We encourage authors to have their work proof-read before submission.

-Due to pressure of space on the conference programme, abstracts will not be accepted after the deadline of 18 March 2019.
-SUBMISSION IS NOW CLOSED
+Due to pressure of space on the conference programme, abstracts will not be accepted after the deadline of Monday 29th March 2021

 Each abstract will be reviewed by at least two members of the Conference Committee and assessed against each of the following criteria: